User2k18/User2k18/README.md

-Hi, i guess im somewhat a fish?...
-Because i liekt to eat it...
+Hi, I'm New to GitHub
 -I’m currently learning ...
-On everythinh possible
+On everything possible
-- 📫 How to reach me ...
-Magical md5 16fe4...
+-

 more practice for me and something like that...